What makes the Haute Route unique?

 - The overall team ranking will be based on the total of the best three rider’s times for each stage (a team must have at least three riders ranked in the final overall individual ranking)

-The Lanterne Rouge is traditionally the last competitor to finish a cycling race and Team Haute Route’s Fergus will once again be the Lanterne Rouge for all three events this year.
+The Lanterne Rouge is traditionally the last competitor to finish a cycling event and Team Haute Route’s Fergus will once again be the Lanterne Rouge for all three events this year.
 Fergus will be towards the rear of the peleton at all times, supporting and encouraging the last riders to the finish.
 Even though he will himself be the last to finish within the time limit, he may pass riders by from time to time during the Stage – this doesn’t mean they are going to be outside of the official finish time, as long as they beat him to the finish line.

 PRIZES & AWARDS